morganlyle/Grokking-System-Design/basics/key-characteristics.md

-# Key Characteristics of Distributed Systems
+# Key Characteristics of Distributed Systems AKA SRAES

 ## Scalability
 - The capability of a system to grow and manage increased demand.